jdittrich/userNeedResearchBook/text/dataAnalysis.md

 >
 > **Theme (based on an insight about the participants): Learning makes own coding better**
 >
-> - I analyze Javascript code to understand patterns
+> - I analyze JavaScript code to understand patterns
-> - To know these 'attributes' of HTML-'tags' makes writing code easier.
+> - To know these ‘attributes’ of HTML-‘tags’ makes writing code easier.

 ### Prepare your notes for Analysis